Hughp135/hughp135.github.io/README.md

 ### [Live Demo](https://foxbox.io/apps/product-editor/32270605194)

-A Shopify-base app with an Angular v6 front-end that allows shops to have customisable products, the project is currently live and serves hundreds of monthly customers.
-To see the customisation app in action, select a product and click the 'Customize' button.
-The back-end is build in NodeJS and has an extensive admin panel built in React to manage orders and customer-made designs.
+A Shopify Web app using Angular 6 for the front-end and React JS for the admin panel.
+The app allows customsers to design their own decals and covers for tablets, mousepads and phones.
+The project is currently live and serves hundreds of monthly customers.
+The back-end is build in NodeJS, uses cloud-based storage for images (AWS) and has an extensive admin panel built accessible by admins which is used to manage customer-made designs and prepare them for printing.

 ## Discord Clone App